toby63/shiftfs-dkms/README.md

 ### Important Info

-The official successor of shiftfs is available, see details below.
+The official successor of shiftfs is available now, see details below.

 The original shiftfs (the version used in this repo) is still available for:

-- Newer kernel versions (the end of support is unknown for now, upstream will probably announce it someday), including: **5.19**, **5.18** and more
+- Newer kernel versions (the end of support is unknown for now, upstream will probably announce it someday (see also: [Issue 24](https://github.com/toby63/shiftfs-dkms/issues/24))), including: **5.19**, **5.18** and more
 - Longterm kernel versions: **5.15**, **5.10** and **5.4**

 See **Overview of Branches/Versions** below for more information on each available version in this repo.